Muhannad7794/vp_baseFree_tracking/README.md

   - The sigmoid mapping is somewhere in between the linear and piecewise models.
 It is the none liener model among the three.
   - It sits -both conceptually and in practice- between the linear and piecewise models.
   - like the linear model, it balances the signal across two ends of the range, but unlike the linear model, the steps between those two ends is non-linear, following a sigmoid curve.
-  - Unlike the piecewise model, i does not have multiple breakpoints, but rather a smooth transition between the two ends of the range, due to its nonlinear nature.
+  - Unlike the piecewise model, it does not have multiple breakpoints, but rather a smooth transition between the two ends of the range, due to its nonlinear nature.
   - The model is a "balanced stabilizer".
 It applies moderate levels of smoothness, and steps gradually between jitter variations, thanks to the sigmoid curve.
   - The lag produced by the model is also essentially the same as the linear and piecewise models in most cases.
 This proves the sigmoid model ability to generalize over most use cases without introducing additional latency.